Hawaii Information Consortium

 This project turned out to be a huge success for HIC.
 We ended up beating out our competitors to win a new exclusive state contract.
 It not only revitalized the company’s visual identity so that it could better compete in a changing market but also boosted the morale of the people working there.
-The creative team was able to return to its regular work, sipping morning coffee out of our newly branded mugs, content that the company was back on track and we would see new, exciting work in the future.
 This project was also a huge professional success for me.
 I was able to brand a company that had struggled with its identity for years.

-While working for HIC, I led the successful design and development of digital products for the State of Hawaii government.
+While working for HIC, I also led the successful design and development of many websites and eGovernment service apps for the State of Hawaii government.
 Here are a few of the websites I worked on: